membase/ns_server/doc/API/index.markdown

 ## Resources

-* Pool - A collection of physical resources grouped together and providing services and a management interface.
+* Pool - A collection of physical resources grouped together and providing services.
 A member of a pool is a Node.
 Pools were later renamed to "clusters" (and the previous concept of cluster changed) so this document may refer to either.
     * _Statistics_ - Pools provide an overall pool level data view of counters and periodic metrics of the overall system.
-Historic storage of statistics can be configured and queried.
 * Node - A system within a pool.
 Nodes may provide Node-local representations of a service, but are also required to provide or proxy Pool level resources.
 * Bucket - A logical grouping of resources within a pool.
 A bucket provides a